 Also the downtown of Athens centre has some famous ancient sights such as the Temple of Zeus, also known as the Olympeion, built to honour the father of all Gods.
 And there is of course the famous Arch of Hadrian, a triumphal arch to glorify the Roman Emperor Hadrian.
 The Agora, which translates as “gathering place” is less invaded by huge hordes of tourists than the Acropolis.
 But it can grant the same mind-blowing experience of travelling back to the ancient Greek times.
 This was once the buzzing commercial, political and intellectual epicentre of Athens, filled to the brim with shops, markets and schools.
 Close your eyes and imagine you hear Socrates teaching again his wisdom to young students.

 So far, so good for ancient Athens.
-When you are hungry and thirsty and fed up with ruins, Corinthian pillars and Gods, you definitely need to indulge yourself into Athens' vibrant restaurants and nightlife scene.
+When you are hungry and thirsty and fed up with ruins, Corinthian pillars and Gods, you definitely need to indulge yourself into Athens’ vibrant restaurants and nightlife scene.
 Head to Plaka, the atmospheric area in downtown Athens that genuinely feels like a village within the city.
 It is now mainly a pedestrian zone and filled to the brim with restaurants and bars.
 According to local partygoers it has lost a bit of its attraction when the local authorities decided to close down many night clubs in Plaka because they played too loud music and also you could come across some tourist traps.
-But in general Plaka is still a very good place to spend the evening and you can always go clubbing later on since the city literally never sleeps.
-Sit down in one of those charming taverns, order some delicious Greek Meze and let it be accompanied by a glass of wine or some stronger local liquids.
+For a different, more edgy atmosphere you could alternatively visit Gazi, which has become the new hot spot in town.
+It is very popular with the local hipsters and alternative crowds.
+It’s a bit out of the city centre but can be easily reached with metro line 3.
+Nevertheless, Plaka is still a very good place to spend the evening and you can always go clubbing later on since the city literally never sleeps.
+Sit down in one of those charming taverns in Plaka, order some of those delicious famous Greek tapas called meze and let it be accompanied by a glass of wine or some stronger local liquids.
 Jamas!